 So what happens?
 In a Beit Hakisei called Sha’arei Torah, on Albemarle Road — there’s a toilet there called Sha’arei Torah; so today they had a special service there; they had there a Jewish so-called rabbi, and a reform rabbi and a priest and a minister.
 A whole mishmash of Christianity and so on.
 That’s what happens when Jews start going after the idolatry of the gentiles.

 But isn’t that only if eating turkey has religious symbolism?

-No, this is the halacha: itdoesn’t have to have religious symbolism.
-As long as it’s connected with this holiday and the holiday has religious symbolism, that’s enough to make it forbidden.
+No, it doesn’t have to have religious symbolism to be a problem.
+As long as it’s connected with the holiday and the holiday has religious symbolism, that’s enough to make it forbidden.
 There’s a gemara that says it’s forbidden to wear laurel leaf on the day of a certain gentile avoda zara.
 Now, laurel has no religious significance.
 But because the gentiles wear laurel on that day, it’s forbidden.

 However, like I told you earlier there’s somebody who permits it, and even though I say it’s all wrong, I’m not going to force my opinion on you.
 But if anybody in my synagogue would ask me such a question, I would give it to him.
 But since you’re not in my synagogue, so I’ll let you go.

 TAPE # R-30 (November 1972)